Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about pulmonary hypertension sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Steven C. Pugliese, M.D. is affiliated with the Hospital of the University of Pennsylvania in Philadelphia, serving as the director of the pulmonary embolism response team, co-director of the comprehensive pulmonary embolism program, and an assistant professor of clinical medicine.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Liz Aulino, Ph.D. earned her Ph.D. in neuroscience from Kent State University, where she studied how hormones can influence brain development and social behavior.
-Learn more about her here
+Learn more about her here.

 Recent Articles